-"Founding Group" means a person, group of persons, or education service provider that develops and submits an application for a charter school to the state board under Sections 256E of the Act.
+"Founding Group" means a person, group of persons, or education service provider that develops and submits an application for a charter school to the state board under lowa Code Chapter 256E.

-"Governing board" means the independent board of a charter school whose members are elected or selected under the charter school contract, subject to the requirements of Section 256E.7, subsection 10 of the Act.
+"Governing board" means the independent board of a charter school whose members are elected or selected pursuant to the charter school contract, subject to the requirements of Section 256E.7, subsection 10.

-"State Board" means the state board of education.
+"State Board" means the Iowa State Board of Education.

-1.2.
-Captions: The captions and headings used in this Contract are for convenience only and shall not be used in construing the provisions of this Contract.
+- 1.2.
+Captions: The captions and headings used in this Contract are for convenience only and shall not be used in construing the provisions of this Contract. - 1.3.

-1.3.
 Gender and Number: The use of any gender in this Contract shall be deemed to be or include the other genders, including neuter, and the use of the singular shall be deemed to include the plural (and vice versa) wherever applicable.